-When the winter rains flow down from the high Andes that surround the Bolivia flats, the water spills out onto sections of the 11,000 square kilometer area, creating a stunning, sparse landscape with incredible reflections and polygon shapes in the mud from evaporation.
+When the winter rains flow down from the high Andes surrounding the Bolivia flats, the water spills out onto sections of the 11,000 square kilometer area, creating a stunning, sparse landscape with incredible reflections and polygon shapes in the mud from evaporation.

 To reach this spectacular location, we’ll take an overland adventure through the Andes, reaching altitudes of up to 16,000 feet with volcanoes reaching as high as 21,000 feet.
-We’ll spend the first 4 nights at 8,500 feet in altitude, so everyone has time to acclimate for the higher elevations we will visit later, in Bolivia.
-These days “acclimating” will be filled with photography, too!
+We’ll spend the first four nights at 8,500 feet in altitude, so everyone has time to acclimate to Bolivia’s higher elevations.
+These days acclimating will be filled with photography too!
 We’ll photograph the Valle de la Luna (Valley of the Moon), Laguna Chaxa (Los Flamencos National Reserve), and Humdedal de Putana (Putana Wetland).

-Then we’ll ascend to 15,000 feet where we’ll cross into Bolivia.
+Then we’ll ascend to 15,000 feet, where we’ll cross into Bolivia.
 We’ll pack into Land Cruisers and head through the wilderness of the high Andes to the salt flats.
-We will have a few long drives through amazing landscapes of the high Andes mountains as we venture north into Bolivia to the town of Uyuni and beyond.
-We’ll visit Laguna Colorado (home of three species of flamingo, as well as many other birds), Isla Incahuasi (large cacti hill), as well as many more great and exotic locations.
+We will have a few long drives through the fantastic landscapes of the high Andes mountains as we venture north into Bolivia to the town of Uyuni and beyond.
+We’ll visit Laguna Colorado, home of three species of flamingo, as well as many other birds, Isla Incahuasi (large cacti hill), and many more great and exotic locations.

-By day, you’ll learn about techniques to best capture the reflections of the salt flats, and the spectacular, star-filled night skies.
+By day, you’ll learn techniques to best capture the reflections of the salt flats and the spectacular, star-filled night skies.
 We will also have our famous image critiques and Lightroom instruction.

-Everything is covered from the airport pickup in Calama, Chile, to the airport shuttle in Paz, Bolivia.
-You are expected to acclimate to 16,000 feet for this workshop, and there will be oxygen carried in each vehicle for emergencies.
+Everything is covered, from the airport pickup in Calama, Chile, to the airport shuttle in Paz, Bolivia.
+You are expected to acclimate to 16,000 feet for this workshop, and we will carry oxygen in each vehicle for emergencies.
 Due to the high altitude, there is an age limit for this workshop: you must be fit and 70 or younger.

-This expedtion reaches altitudes over 16,000 feet.
+This expedition reaches altitudes over 16,000 feet.
 Please read the document linked in ALTITUDE.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-March 16, 2023: Everyone will take an early flight from Santiago to Calama together.
-For this reason it’s much better to arrive into Santiago on the 15th of March and stay at the Holiday Inn Express in the airport.
-We will be greeted by our guides at the Calama airport and driven to San Pedro de Atacama, about 2 hours away.
+April 1, 2024: Everyone will take an early flight from Santiago to Calama together.
+For this reason, it’s much better to arrive in Santiago on the 31st of March and stay at the Holiday Inn Express in the airport.
+Our guides will greet us at the Calama airport and drive us to San Pedro de Atacama, about 2 hours away.
 After lunch and checking into our hotel, we’ll spend the evening walking around town and photographing the interesting architecture.

-March 17, 2023: Early pre dawn shoot in the historic town of San Pedro de Atacama.
-Breatkfast and intoductory image review.
-After lunch you’ll explore and photograph either Valley of the Moon or Mars Valley.
-After dinner in town, and weather permitting, you’ll go out for an intoductory star shoot.
+April 2, 2024: Early pre-dawn shoot in the historic town of San Pedro de Atacama.
+Breakfast and initial image review.
+After lunch, you’ll explore and photograph either Valley of the Moon or Mars Valley.
+After dinner in town, weather permitting, you’ll go out for an introductory star shoot.

-March 19, 2023: We’ll spend our final full day in San Pedro de Atacama acclimating and learning about post-processing night images from the previous evening star shoots.
+April 4, 2024: We’ll spend our final full day in San Pedro de Atacama acclimating and learning about post-processing night images from the previous evening star shoots.
 We may venture out to shoot sunset if the weather permits.
-Everyone will attempt to get a good nights sleep before driving up in altitude the following morning.
+Everyone will attempt to get a good night’s sleep before driving up in altitude the following morning.

-March 20, 2023: We’ll begin our journey overland to Bolivia.
+April 5, 2024: We’ll begin our journey overland to Bolivia.
 This will be the first of several legs up and over high passes and onto several dry lakes along the way to the Bolivia salt flats.
-When we reach the Bolivian border at Hito Cajón we’ll meet our Bolivian guides and four jeeps, where we’ll continue to Villamar.
+When we reach the Bolivian border at Hito Cajón, we’ll meet our Bolivian guides and four jeeps, where we’ll continue to Villamar.
 Along the way, we’ll stop for lunch at the Hot Springs of Chalviri or Dali’s Desert.
 We’ll spend the sunset photographing at Laguna Colorado.

-We’ll drive further into Bolivia from Laguna Colorado to Hediondia.
-We’ll spend the day photographing the incredible high plateaus of the Andes with snow-capped volcanoes in the distance, and on occasion, flamingos in the lagoons.
+April 6, 2024: We’ll drive further into Bolivia from Laguna Colorado to Hediondia.
+We’ll spend the day photographing the incredible high plateaus of the Andes with snow-capped volcanoes in the distance and, on occasion, flamingos in the lagoons.
 We’ll spend the night at our second remote hotel high in the Andes at Hediondia Laguna.

-Today, we’ll continue our journey to the salt flats and the town of Uyuni.
-When we reach the town of Uyuni we’ll check in to our first salt hotel and head out to the salt flats for sunset.
+April 7, 2024: Today, we’ll continue our journey to the salt flats and the town of Uyuni.
+When we reach Uyuni, we’ll check in to our first salt hotel and head out to the salt flats for sunset.

-March 23, 2023: On this day, we’ll spend the morning out on the salt flats for sunrise and then continue from Uyuni to the town of Coquesa, near the volcano Tunupa.
+April 8, 2024: On this day, we’ll spend the morning out on the salt flats for sunrise and then continue from Uyuni to the town of Coquesa, near the volcano Tunupa.
 We’ll have the opportunity to cross the salt flats if there’s not too much water.
 When we arrive in Coquesa, we’ll check in to our second salt hotel, then head out to photograph the local culture and the fantastic quinoa fields.
-This is a new moon, allowing us to photograph the stars reflecting in the salt flats.
+This will be a new moon, allowing us to photograph the stars reflecting in the salt flats.

-We’ll spend the day out on the salt flats visiting the island of Incahuasi, where the cacti grow on the rocky cliffs overlooking the salt flats.
-Depending on conditions, we’ll photograph the volcano of Tunupa with polygon shapes in the salt flats or visit the colorful quinoa fields.
-We’ll have another opportunity to spend time out on the salt flats photographing the stars and the Milky Way in some of the darkest skies in the world.
+April 9, 2024: We’ll spend the day on the salt flats visiting the island of Incahuasi, where the cacti grow on the rocky cliffs overlooking the salt flats.
+Depending on the conditions, we’ll photograph the volcano of Tunupa with polygon shapes in the salt flats or visit the colorful quinoa fields.
+We’ll have another opportunity to spend time on the salt flats photographing the stars and the Milky Way in some of the darkest skies in the world.

-Our last day in the region, we’ll drive to La Paz, with stops at the world’s highest forest, queñua forest, and Huayñacota Lagoon, hot springs for lunch.
-Our last stop will be at the Altiplanic Sistine Chapel in the Carangas Village.
+April 10, 2024: On our last day in the region, we’ll drive to La Paz, with stops at the world’s highest forest, queñua forest, and Huayñacota Lagoon hot springs for lunch.
+Our last visit will be at the Altiplanic Sistine Chapel in the Carangas Village.
 We’ll make our way to La Paz for our final night and farewell dinner.

-This photography workshop visits altitudes more than 16,000 feet.
-It is imperative that you are comfortable at this elevation.
+This photography workshop visits altitudes of more than 16,000 feet.
+You must be comfortable at this elevation.

 This workshop is designed to provide four nights at 8,500 feet in elevation to help acclimate for the much higher elevations reached in the Bolivian Andes.
-If this will be your first time at altitudes above 14,000 feet, we recommend that you arrive 1 or 2 days early into San Pedro de Atacama.
+If this will be your first time at altitudes above 14,000 feet, we recommend arriving one or two days early into San Pedro de Atacama.
 We can arrange for our local guides to meet with you and drive you from Calama to San Pedro de Atacama.

-To prepare yourself for enjoying high altitudes, we recommend that you visit locations in your home country that exceed 14,000 feet in altitude.
-Be careful and remember that to do this safely, it takes time.
-You can visit Pikes Peak in Colorado to test your acclimation process if you are from the US.
-It is best if you spend a minimum of 2 nights at an altitude of around 8-9,000 feet to properly acclimate and enjoy yourself at 14,000 feet.
-We also recommend consulting with your physician to obtain the proper medication to help your body adjust.
-We can only offer recommendations, but you need to consult your physician for final approval and prescriptions!
+To prepare yourself for enjoying high altitudes, we recommend visiting locations in your home country that exceed 14,000 feet in altitude.
+Be careful and remember that doing this safely takes time.
+If you are from the US, you can visit Pikes Peak in Colorado to test your acclimation process.
+It is best to spend a minimum of two nights at an altitude of around 8-9,000 feet to properly acclimate and enjoy yourself at 14,000 feet.
+We require that everyone acclimate to high altitudes and consult their physician.
+We also recommend consulting your physician to obtain the proper medication to help your body adjust.
+We can only offer recommendations, but you must consult your physician for final approval and prescriptions!

 Challenging: You must be able to hike up to one mile at elevations up to 16,000 feet.